 The Caliph was surrounded from all sides and turned to Imam Ali (A) to appeal on his behalf.
 Imam Ali (A) agreed provided Othman publicly apologized for his mistakes.
 In despair, Othman mounted the pulpit and with a voice broken by sobs and tears he begged the forgiveness of Allah and assured the public that he was repentant.
-Because of his sorry state and the intervention of Imam Ali (A) the people were subdued.
+Because of his sorry state and the intervention of Imam Ali (A) people were subdued.

-However, the Egyptians insisted that Muhammad the son of Abu Bakr replace their cruel governor Abdallah bin Sarh.
-He was a pious man who had been raised from his infancy by Imam Ali (A), who had married Abu Bakr's widow.
+However, the Egyptians still wanted their demands to be met.
+They insisted that Muhammad the son of Abu Bakr replace their cruel governor Abdallah bin Sarh (Muhammad was a pious man who had been raised from his infancy by Imam Ali (A), who had married Abu Bakr's widow).

 Othman agreed to this demand, but secretly sent a letter to his brother in Egypt warning him of the situation and advising him to kill Muhammad bin Abu Bakr on his arrival.
 Unfortunately for Othman, Muhammad himself intercepted this messenger on the way to Egypt.
 The Egyptians were outraged by the Caliph's treachery and returned to Medina in a furious mood.
-The news of his actions spread and finally Othman had to take refuge in his palace, which was then surrounded by people calling for his blood.
+The news of his actions spread and finally Othman had to take refuge in his palace, which then got surrounded by people calling for his blood.